 Lump Sum Payment in Full

-If no response is received by the taxpayer after the 21-day period in which the bank has frozen his or her account, the IRS takes possession of the funds and applies it to the outstanding balance in your tax case.
-However, if the taxpayer responds to the IRS with payment in full, including interest and penalties, the IRS will remove the levy from his or her bank account.
+If the IRS doesn't receive a response within the first 21 days after the account was frozen, they take possession of the funds and apply them to your outstanding balance.
+However, if you respond to the IRS with payment in full, including interest and penalties, they'll remove the levy from your account.

 Collection Due Process Hearing

-Included in the envelope with the Final Notice of Intent to Levy is a Notice of Your Right to A Hearing.
+The IRS includes a Notice of Your Right to A Hearing with the Final Notice of Intent to Levy.
 This notice is in reference to a Collection Due Process hearing with the IRS.

-The hearing gives the taxpayer an opportunity to express why he or she believes the levy shouldn’t be executed.
-It’s common for hearings to have favorable outcomes if one of the following is the case:
+This particular hearing gives the taxpayer an opportunity to express why he or she believes the IRS should remove the levy.
+It’s common for hearings to have favorable outcomes if one of the following applies to the case:

-- The Final Notice of Intent to Levy was issued in error because the taxes have already been paid in full,
+- The IRS issued the Final Notice of Intent to Levy in error because the taxpayer has paid their full tax liability,

 - The taxpayer has an open bankruptcy proceeding,